Things to know and what to pack when camping with babies

 Baby Camping Essential #4: Travel Crib or Bassinet

-A valid question voiced by tired mums everywhere is, where will my bub sleep while we’re camping, and how do I make sure that I can sleep too?
+A valid question voiced by tired mums everywhere is, where will my baby sleep while we’re camping, and how do I make sure that I can sleep too?

 We can definitely help with the first part, but there really is no guarantee on the second as it depends on quite a few factors.
 If your baby is normally a good sleeper, this may continue throughout your camping trip.
 If the opposite is true, the same rule applies.
 We’re here to recommend some sleep solutions that will hopefully benefit everyone.

-It would be nice if there were a magical baby camping sleeping bag available that guaranteed snoozes for everyone, but such a thing does not exist.
-Instead, we suggest either a portable bassinet like the Brica Travel Bassinet that will fit easily in your tent or a Playard/bassinet combo, such as the Pack and Play, OUNUO 2 in 1 Portable Playard.
+It would be nice if a magical baby camping sleeping bag were available that guaranteed snoozes for everyone, but such a thing does not exist.
+Instead, we suggest either a portable bassinet like the Brica Travel Bassinet that will fit easily in your tent or a Playard/bassinet combo, such as the Baby Delight Go With Me Nod Deluxe Portable Crib & Playard.

-Tip: We’re huge fans of ticking off as many baby camping gear boxes as possible in one go, which is why we love the Pack and Play OUNUO.
-You’re going to want some type of play-yard for baby while camping as well as a bassinet, and the Pack and Play combines the two in one easy-to-carry package.
-At just 8 lbs, it’s a lightweight, easily portable option that makes your life significantly easier.
+Tip: We’re huge fans of ticking off as many baby camping gearboxes as possible in one go, which is why we love the Baby Delight Go With Me range.
+You’re going to want some type of play-yard for your baby while camping as well as a bassinet, and the Pack and Play combines the two in one easy-to-carry package.
+At just 15 lbs, it’s a lightweight, easily portable option that makes your life significantly easier.

 Baby Camping Essential #5: Baby Jumper